ychenbrian/example-mvvm-android/README.md

    ```bash
    git clone <repository_url>
    ```
-2. Obtain your NYT API Key from the NYT Developer Portal and add it to the app/secret.properties file:
+2. Obtain your NYT API Key from the NYT Developer Portal.
+Rename file `app/secret.properties.example` to `app/secret.properties`, and fill the API key:

    ```secret.properties
    apiKey=xxxxxx
    ```
-3. Provide your own Google Services file for Firebase integration.
-4. Build and run the app on your Android device or emulator.
+3. Build and run the app on your Android device or emulator.

 ## Fastlane Support
 This project includes Fastlane integration for automating common development tasks.
 You can customise Fastlane configurations according to your needs.